zognin/tp/docs/UserGuide.md

 * Ingredients in the inventory are sorted by ascending alphabetical order of ingredient name.
   Uppercase letters appear before lowercase letters.

-* All Ingredient commands are able to function properly when entered from any tab.
+* You can use all ingredient commands from any tab.

 </div>